ansible-ThoTeam/nexus3-oss/README.md

 ```yaml
     nexus_upgrade: true
 ```
-**This variable has no effect if nexus_version is fixed in your vars**
+**This variable has no effect if `nexus_version` is fixed in your vars**

-Unless you set this variable, the role will keep the current installed nexus version when running against an already provisionned host.
+Unless you set this variable, the role will keep the current installed nexus version when running against an already provisioned host.
 Passing this extra var will trigger automatic latest nexus version detection and upgrade if a newer version is available.

 **Setting this var as part of your playbook breaks idempotence** (i.e. your playbook will make changes to your system